Antiquitas2004/DPR-QUIZ-ALGOS/README.md

   <li>Submit a binary search example by adding a file to this project after forking it.
 Be sure to explain how the example functions using comments or in this README.</li>

-The file researched for this portion reviews a recursive binary search.
+The file (binarysearch.java attached) researched for this portion reviews a recursive binary search.
 It maintains the same range as parameters to the function.
 The very first step is a test of a final condition to stop the recursion.
 When a rercusive call finally returns a value, in general it doesn't return the value directly to the call inside the main function.
 The final call returns a value to the previous call until finally it is returned into main.

   <li>Is a selection sort or a bubble sort faster?</li>